infracamp/kickstart/README.md

 ## TL;DR

-Download the `kickstart.sh` and install it by executing the curl command provided blow and place and commit it within your project directory.
+Download `kickstart.sh` and install it by executing the curl command provided blow and place and commit it within your project directory.
 To start-up a project you then just clone the repository and execute `./kickstart.sh` inside the projects root directory.